Mental Health and wellbeing services in Gloucestershire

 This service has it's own microsite, to access this click here.

 Who can access this service?

 We provide support for individuals (18+) suffering from mental health problems, such as anxiety or depression.
 If the service user's difficulties worsen, we are able to refer them on to other organisations who can provide more appropriate care.

 Our projects can also help adults on the higher end of the autistic spectrum to lead a fuller life within their community, promoting their independence.

 What does the service offer?

-We have two programmes designed to enable our clients to gain confidence and take back control of their lives:
+We have two programmes designed to enable clients to gain confidence and take back control of their lives:

 Bridge Building - Over 6 months, individuals have 1-2-1 support with an assigned bridge builder who assists them to create their own programme of recovery.
 The plan is built around the strengths and interests or the individuals using goal orientated plans to track their progress.
 We try to combat feelings of isolation by focusing on the plan around the person's local community and the opportunities to explore the activities available.